marencarro/CIT-sleep-sed-phys-R-scripts/README.md

 You can install all required packages with:

-install.packages(c("boot", "lme", "robCompositions", "foreign"))
+install.packages(c("boot", "nlme", "robCompositions", "foreign"))

 ▶️ How to run

 Clone or download this repository.

-Open the script scripts/XX.R in RStudio (or any R environment).
+Open the script scripts/XX.R in RStudio (or any R environment) and apply to own data.

-Run the script to see the workflow using the synthetic dataset.

 To fully reproduce the article’s results, access to the original data is required (not publicly available due to confidentiality).

 🔒 Data availability

 The original dataset cannot be shared due to ethical and privacy restrictions.

-A synthetic dataset with the same structure is provided in /data_example for demonstration purposes.

 📬 Contact